tsharma017/Somatic_Mutation/README.md

 # Somatic_Mutation

+The complete code will be published as soon as the paper is published.

 TUMOR-ONLY SOMATIC MUTATION PIPELINE
-Complete code will be published as soon as paper get published.

 Input: Tumor BAM/FASTQ (no matched normal)
 Output: Filtered somatic variants (VCF), CNV calls, annotated results